-'''

-StateCheckInterval=500

-Interface=eth0

-NetMask=255.255.255.0
+StateCheckInterval=500 Interface=eth0 NetMask=255.255.255.0

-'''

-Note: The steps below are not required if the server properties (start properties) have been properly set and Node Manager can start the servers remotely.
+Note: The following steps are not required if the server properties (start properties) have been properly set and Node Manager can start the servers remotely.

-- 1. Set the following property in the nodemanager.properties file: - StartScriptEnabled: Set this property to 'true'.
-This is required for Node Manager to start the Managed Servers using start scripts.

-Start Node Manager on APPHOST1 and APPHOST2 by running the startNodeManager.sh script, which is located in the WL_HOME/server/bin directory.
+- 1. Set the following property in the nodemanager properties file: - StartScriptEnabled: Set this property to 'true'.
+This is required for Node Manager to start the Managed Servers using start scripts. - 2.
+Start Node Manager on APPHOST1 and APPHOST2 by running the startNodeManager.sh script, which is located in the WL\HOME/server/bin directory.

 Note: When running Node Manager from a shared storage installation, multiple nodes are started using the same nodemanager.properties file.
 However, each node may require different NetMask or Interface properties.
 In this case, specify individual parameters on a per-node basis using environment variables.
-For example, to use a different interface (eth3) in HOSTn, use the Interface environment variable as follows: HOSTn> export JAVA_OPTIONS=-DInterface=eth3 and start Node Manager after the variable has been set in the shell.
+For example, to use a different interface (eth3) in HOSTn, use the Interface environment variable as follows:

+HOSTn> export JAVA\OPTIONS=-DInterface=eth3

+Then, start Node Manager after the variable has been set in the shell.

-8.5 Setting Environment and Superuser Privileges for the wlsifconfig.sh Script
+8.5 Setting Environment and Superuser Privileges for the wisifconfig.sh Script